Accessibility statement for www.barnet.gov.uk and third-party websites

 Resizing of links on mobile devices

 Link text to external websites may not resize correctly on some mobile devices.
 This does not comply with WCAG 2.1 criteria 1.4.4 Resize text.
 We are working with our design agency to fix this by end of October 2020.

 Online tools and transactions

-Our online and transactions are built and hosted through third party software and ‘skinned’ to look like our website.
-Many of these do not meet WCAG 2.1 success criterion.
+Some of our online tools and transactions are built and hosted through third-party software and made to look like our website.
+Some of these do not meet WCAG 2.1 accessibility guidelines.

 Content that’s not within the scope of the accessibility regulations

 PDFs and other documents